cap-js/change-tracking/MIGRATION.md

 ]
 ```

+REVISIT: We nned to annotate Changes with either `@cds.persistence.journal` or add migration table to `undeploy.json`

 ### Step 6: Deploy your application with version 2

 Use `cds deploy -2 hana` or `cds up` to deploy the new schema.